gatorpazz/gatorpazz.github.io/_posts/2015-05-24reflective.md

+---
+layout: post
+title: A Mess of CSS
+---

 ### A Mess of CSS

 So for week 3 we learned all about the magical world of CSS.
 In all honesty I thought it was pretty great because CSS makes a lot of things that would be difficult or tedious to do in HTML or Javascript way more streamlined.

 This week I felt has been a very welcome break thanks to the two day conference and the Monday Memorial Day Break.
 I was able to slow down and really take the time to shore up some shakey foundations in gluing all the pieces of web application development together in a coherent form.
 I was able to work through a lot of code school and code academy and really started getting the hang of jQuery and even adventuring to parts of unknown wilderness.